a sign of higher gas prices for small businesses

 Make sure you’re charging enough to cover your costs but don’t price yourself out of the market.

 Therefore, look around at your competition’s prices.
-They may have raised their prices since you last did an analysis.
+They may have raised their prices since you last analyzed them.

 Funding Opportunities

 Seek out funding opportunities.
-If higher gas prices are putting a strain on your business, consider seeking out funding opportunities.
+If high gas prices are putting a strain on your business, consider seeking out funding opportunities.

-There are a number of government programs and private lenders that offer to finance small businesses.
+There are several government programs and private lenders that offer to finance small businesses.

 You want to be careful not to cut your advertising budget when things get tough.
-You may even want to advertise more to gain new business as you lose some business due to inflationary conditions.
+You may even want to advertise more to gain new business, as you lose some due to inflation.

 “Stopping advertising to save money is like stopping your watch to save time.”